The Master is dead.

 The world that John Le Carre inhabited ended with the fall of the Soviet Union.
 Until then, in language so sublime, he depicted the Manichaean world of the struggle between the West and the Soviet Union without the reader ever being sure of who was right and who was wrong.
 He saw corruption in the morality tale of a Christian West led by the brash new power of the United States, championing life, liberty and the pursuit of happiness while doing so much to stifle that individuality and refusing to admit grey areas,.
 He documents the Cold War struggle among spies to battle the awesome power of the ideology of the Soviet Union backed by its totalitarian insistence on the suppression of the individual.
 He sees morality in immorality, evil in nobility.
-And above all his superb description of Britain in the 60s and 70s – Great no longer, bereft of imperial power, the Pound no longer the dominant currency – but heavy with all the knowledge and background of having once run a global empire, trying to stand shoulder to shoulder with the Americans.
+And above all his superb description of Britain in the 60s and 70s – Great no longer, bereft of imperial power, the Pound no longer the dominant currency – but heavy with all the knowledge and background of having once run a global empire not so long ago, trying to stand shoulder to shoulder with the Americans.

 I came across Le Carre in the public library of the small town I grew up in.
 The publishing sensation of that time, according to TIME magazine, was “Tinker Tailor Soldier Spy” by a writer with an exotic name. – John Le Carre.
 Almost by accident I found a copy of “The Spy Who Came In From The Cold”.
 I took it home and started on it right after lunch.
 I put it down four hours later, shaking with excitement.
 I remember the last scene where Alec Leamas – a British spy, world weary, cynical, unsure of the rightness of his cause – is trying to cross the Berlin Wall with his lover Liz whom he has rescued as part of the mission.
 He climbs and reaches for her – when the East German Volkspolizei shoot her dead.
 Unsure of stepping back into the free world without Liz to give him the ability to be free of himself, he climbs down from the Wall and stands over her lifeless body.
 After a brief hesitation, they gun him down as “he stood glaring around him like a blinded bull in the arena”.
 The romance of it all!